COVID-19 INFO AND RESOURCES

 We want to try and keep everyone ‘in the loop’ as much as possible regarding what’s going on here at St. Mark’s, St. Luke’s and even at our sister church St. Michael’s, Oulton so instead of our usual weekly broadsheet, we will have a weekly newsletter from our Team Rector, Rev. Helen Jary.
 Click the link below to read the first edition.

 For those who do not have access via the internet, you can join us via phone!
-Dial 0203 481 5240 then enter the meeting ID followed by the # key.
+Dial 0203 481 5240 then enter the meeting ID followed by the # key and passcode 139509.

-If you would like a time of private prayer and reflection, St. Mark’s, St. Luke’s and St. Michael’s are open at the following times:
+If you would like a time of private prayer and reflection, St. Michael’s is open at the following times:

 Please refer to this document for more details